saraiva/r-shiny-fair-risk/README.md

  - Open FAIR Risk Taxonomy (O-RT) - https://publications.opengroup.org/editors-picks/open-fair/c20b
  - Open FAIR Risk Analysis (O-RA) - https://publications.opengroup.org/editors-picks/open-fair/c20a

-Leverages lognormal distributions for likelihood calculations and poisson lognormal distribution for impact calculations (based on findings of the findings of the Cyentia IRIS 2022 report).
+Leverages lognormal distributions for likelihood calculations and poisson lognormal distribution for impact calculations (based on findings of the findings of the Cyentia IRIS 2022 report (https://www.cyentia.com/iris/#iris-2022)).
 It was also influenced by the book _How to Measure Anything in Cybersecurity Risk_ (https://www.howtomeasureanything.com/cybersecurity/) by Douglas Hubbard.

 Distributions are used to calculate the various ranges of possible outcomes and are then combined to determine a final distribution of loss events.